tock/tock/doc/reference/trd101-time.md

 ```

 The 24 bits implementation is to support some Nordic Semiconductor
-nRF platforms (e.g. nRF52840) that only support a 24 bit counter.
+nRF platforms (e.g. nRF52840) that only support a 24-bit counter.

 7 Capsules